David Bonner-Smith: Professional career

 Bonner-Smith entered civil service at the Admiralty on Trafalgar Day (21 October) 1909.
 After serving in the Admiralty's record office, he was appointed to the staff of the Admiralty Library in March 1911.
 During World War I, he held an honorary commission in the Royal Naval Volunteer Reserve.
-From 1923 tp 1925, he served as the secretary to the Naval Attaché in South America. he was appointed deputy librarian in 1931 on the death of W.G.
+From 1923 to 1925, he served as the secretary to the Naval Attaché in South America. he was appointed deputy librarian in 1931 on the death of W.G.
 Perrin and the appointment of J. Falkner Phillips, M.B.E., as Admiralty Library.
 Bonner-Smith was appointed Phillips's successor in March 1932 and served until his retirement at the age of 60 in 1950.
 A frequent contributor to the Mariner's Mirror, he served as its editor from 1932 to 1939.
 The Society for Nautical Research elected him an Honorary Vice-President on his retirement.

 His anonymous obituarist in The Mariner's Mirror wrote of him that "it has been said that Bonner-Smith not only knew every one of the 100,000 books in the library, but was also familiar with all their contents.
 It is a fact that he could immediately direct students and enquirers to whatever references were needed, and have the necessary books at once placed before them, Scores of our members must owe a great debt of gratitude to his ever-ready and encyclopaedic acquaintance with books and documents dealing with the sea and the services."

 The Times reported that "It was a bitter disappointment to him that his scholarship and unique qualifications had received so little appreciation that, during the war, he was transferred to mere routine work of small importance while the library to which he devoted all his enthusiasm and the greater part of his official life was put into other hands; and later, that the official call for a volunteer to succeed him on his coming retirement should specify that no previous library experience was necessary."